JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7903 days**.

-And here is a just a random fact -  **Approximately 71% of American chocolate eaters prefer to eat milk chocolate**.
+And here is a just a random fact -  **Jackrabbits can reach a speed of fifty miles per hour and can leap as far as twenty feet**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 18 Aug, 2025.</sub>
+<sub>Last updated by Github Actions on 19 Aug, 2025.</sub>